steemit/devportal-tutorials-py/tutorials/23_claim_rewards/README.md

 #### 4. Claim commit <a name="commit"></a>

 An option is provided to either claim all rewards at once or to specify specific amounts to be claimed for each individual reward balance.
+If you are using one of Steemit's demo accounts, please leave some rewards for others to claim!

 ```python
 #choice of claim